Help and guidance following bereavement | Accord Mortgages

 Executor

-The person named in a will.
-This is who deals with the estate and obtains a Grant of Probate.
+A person named in a will, who can manage the estate of someone who has died.
+They can also apply for a Grant of Probate.

 Grant of Probate